-Full-time students, who will complete the Middle Tennessee State University Master of Social Work Program in two (2) years, will need to enroll in 12-15 credits per semester.
+Full-time students, who will complete the Middle Tennessee State University Master of Social Work Program in two (2) years, will need to enroll in 12-15 credit hours per semester.

-Part-time students, who will complete the Middle Tennessee State University Master of Social Work Program in four (4) years, will need to enroll in 6-8 credits per semester.
+Part-time students, who will complete the Middle Tennessee State University Master of Social Work Program in four (4) years, will need to enroll in 6-8 credit hours per semester.